AlGepe/OmniSnippets_JS/docs/stdCustomJS/areaChart.rst

 How to create an area chart
 ===========================

-We are now going to take a look at how to create a ``area`` chart, but this time we will not use statically created values like in the section :ref:`addChart<addChart>`.
+We are now going to take a look at how to create an ``area`` chart, but this time we will not use statically created values like in the section :ref:`addChart<addChart>`.

 When making a calculator the data normally has to be... calculated (surprising, right?) based on the input given by the user.
 Behind this calculation there is always a **function that depends on some parameters**, normally it's either *x* or *time*, but could be anything.